-A sign that the economic recovery is still dragging along here in the exurbs came front and center Tuesday night as City of St. Michael staff revealed a deal to redevelop the Cinemagic movie theater site fell through last week.
+A sign that the economic recovery is still dragging along here in the exurbs came front and center Tuesday night as l staff revealed a deal to redevelop the Cinemagic movie theater site fell through last week.

 City Administrator Bob Derus touched on the matter initially, saying the signs of an economic recovery are there, but development is just hard to move along.

 "The news of the Cinemagic deal falling through was very disheartening," he told the city council at its regular meeting Monday night.

 After the meeting, Community Development Director Marc Weigle said he still wouldn't tell media outlets who the potential buyer was, but that he had been told by both the potential developer and broker Wayne Elam that the deal was dead on arrival.

 "Really, it was the construction cost to remodel the existing structure, and any bids that they had received to add on to the current building," Weigle said.
 "They just felt the bids they had in hand were way too high, and that the soil on the eastern side, where they wanted to expand, would be a problem."